KQM-git/TCL/docs/evidence/equipment/weapons.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_876725060554080287_880927102097055764_transcript-energy-drain-effects-have-a-delay.html)

 **Finding:**
-Kitain Spear energy drain do not happen immediately.
-There is about a 22-24 frame delay (can be longer depend on latency) from the moment your character elemental skill hit an enemy to when you character actually lose energy.
+Kitain Spear Energy drain do not happen immediately.
+There is about a 22-24 frame delay (can be longer depend on latency) from the moment your character elemental Skill hit an enemy to when you character actually lose Energy.

 **Evidence**:
 Frame count: [YouTube](https://www.youtube.com/watch?v=3esuFmKuwo0) (Frame count started at 2:05)